TMElyralab/MuseTalk/websocket_service/IMPLEMENTATION_SUMMARY.md

 ## Overview

-I have successfully implemented a complete WebSocket service for MuseTalk that provides real-time lip-sync generation according to the specification in `musetalk_websocket_spec.md`.
+I have successfully implemented a complete WebSocket service for MuseTalk that provides real-time lip-sync generation according to the specification in `musetalk_websocket_spec_v1.1.md`.
+This implementation supports continuous video streaming mode where video output begins immediately upon connection.
 This is a proof-of-concept (POC) implementation that includes all core functionality while maintaining a scalable architecture for future enhancements.

+## Version 1.1 Changes

+### Core Architecture Changes
+- **Continuous Streaming**: Video frames are generated and sent continuously at 25 FPS
+- **Automatic Start**: Default video streaming begins immediately after INIT_SUCCESS
+- **Seamless Transitions**: Smooth switching between idle, speaking, and action states
+- **Action Insertion**: Actions are inserted into the ongoing video stream

 ## ✅ Completed Components